Montrose, Houston: Parks and recreation

 The Houston Greek Festival is held near the Annunciation Greek Orthodox Cathedral.
 The festival is usually in the first week of October and has been held for over four decades.

-The Montrose Crawl is a pub crawl that takes place along Westheimer Road in Montrose on the last Saturday in October.
-A portion of all beverage sales made during the crawl are donated to charity.

 The Montrose Remembrance Garden, a memorial to victims of violent crimes, was established in 2011 at the intersection of California and Grant streets.
 Ervan Chew Park is a neighborhood park that allows dogs off-leash in a designated area.

 Education

 Colleges and universities

 Montrose is home to the University of St. Thomas.

+The service area of Houston Community College includes all of the Houston Independent School District, and Montrose is in HISD.

 Primary and secondary education

 Public schools

 Pupils in Montrose are zoned to Houston Independent School District schools.
 Montrose is in Trustee District VIII, represented by Diana Dávila as of 2008.

 Baker Montessori School (formerly Wilson Montessori School), MacGregor Elementary School, Poe Elementary School, and Wharton Dual Language Academy serve separate sections of Montrose.

 Pupils in Montrose are divided between two separate middle school attendance boundaries.
 Lanier Middle School and Gregory-Lincoln Education Center serve separate sections of Neartown for middle school.
 All Montrose pupils are zoned to Lamar High School.
-The High School for the Performing and Visual Arts, a magnet high school, was in Montrose until January 2019 when it moved downtown and beginning in the fall of 2019, the Arabic Immersion Magnet School will move to HSPVA's former site.
+The High School for the Performing and Visual Arts, a magnet high school, was in Montrose until January 2019 when it moved downtown and in fall 2019, the Arabic Immersion Magnet School moved HSPVA's former site.
 Beginning in 2018 Baylor College of Medicine Academy at Ryan also serves as a boundary option for students zoned to Blackshear, Lockhart, and MacGregor elementary schools.

-In 1973 Dreyer and Reinert wrote that in the 1930s the area public schools "were widely acclaimed to be the finest in Houston" and that by 1973, despite the demographic changes, the upper middle class parents continued to support the public schools and that they had not experienced significant white flight to private schools; the journalists stated the schools were "among the best in town" in regards to inner city considerations.
+In 1973 Dreyer and Reinert wrote that in the 1930s the area public schools "were widely acclaimed to be the finest in Houston" and that by 1973, despite the demographic changes, the upper middle-class parents continued to support the public schools and that they had not experienced significant white flight to private schools; the journalists stated the schools were "among the best in town" in regards to inner city considerations.